 Cyber and physical security continue to be top priorities for Georgia Transmission.
 We are making infrastructure and technology upgrades to enhance protection of assets from security threats and to improve loss prevention.
 We continue to be active in ongoing efforts to improve the security and reliability of our own infrastructure, and we participate in industry activities aimed at improving the security and reliability of the industry as a whole.
-We receive information on security incidents from the North American Electric Reliability Corporation (NERC) Electricity Information Sharing and Analysis Center (E-ISAC), the FBI, and the Department of Homeland Security, and proactively make improvements to our systems based on lessons learned from such events on other systems.
+We receive information on security incidents from the North American Electric Reliability Corporation (NERC) Electricity Information Sharing and Analysis Center (E-ISAC), the Electricity Subsector Coordinating Council (ESCC), the FBI, and the Department of Homeland Security, and proactively make improvements to our systems based on lessons learned from such events on other systems.
 Moreover, we are focused on building a transmission system that is inherently redundant and resilient, capable of adapting and rerouting electricity when facing any threat or disruption, whether natural or man-made.

 We continue to monitor energy legislative efforts in Congress and the regulatory efforts of the Federal Energy Regulatory Commission (FERC).
-In 2011, FERC required public utility transmission providers to implement changes in regional transmission planning processes to address new planning and cost allocation requirements.
+With Order No. 1000, FERC required public utility transmission providers to implement changes in regional transmission planning processes to address new planning and cost allocation requirements.
 Utilities in the Southeast have implemented these changes.
 We support a cost allocation approach that requires grid improvements be paid for by only those customers who directly benefit from them.
 We also believe a regional approach to the grid, such as the ITS, and local decision-making are more effective toward meeting the needs of our Member Systems.

 Generation emission regulations contribute to transmission project planning uncertainty.
-The Clean Power Plan, issued by the Environmental Protection Agency (EPA) in August 2015, does not directly address transmission providers but such requirements and proposals would affect generation resource retirements and the construction of new generating resources if implemented, which in turn may lead to transmission project planning uncertainty.
-The implementation of the Clean Power Plan is currently stayed.
+While emissions proposals and rules by the Environmental Protection Agency (EPA) generally do not directly address transmission providers, such requirements and proposals could affect generation resource retirements and the construction of new generating resources, which in turn may lead to transmission project planning uncertainty.
 Our efforts to plan and build much-needed transmission projects within critical time frames are influenced by the generation resource decisions of our Member Systems as well as those of other parties that use the ITS.
-Under the Trump Administration, we recognize the possibility for more favorable industry changes with regard to a number of environmental and generation emission regulations.
-Such favorable actions may include the rescission and replacement of the Clean Power Plan, fewer regulatory requirements and restrictions from the EPA and other federal agencies, or both.
+Under the Trump Administration, we anticipate favorable industry changes with regard to a number of environmental and generation emission regulations.
+Such changes include the replacement of the Clean Power Plan with the proposed Affordable Clean Energy (ACE) Rule, and fewer regulatory requirements and restrictions from the EPA and other federal agencies.
 Nevertheless, we will continue to monitor existing and proposed environmental rulemaking processes and their effects in order to provide input to and better inform our planning and construction processes.